hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

 **Phase 3: Download / Import to Cloud**

 Workload Management is primarily the task of Cloud Administrator.
-While the Cloud Administrator downloads/imports [Download/Import Workload](#download) the workload content and publishes it for user consumption, he also creates / edits and launches deployment profiles.
+While the Cloud Administrator downloads/imports (refer <a href="#Download">Download/Import</a>) the workload content and publishes it for user consumption, he also creates / edits and launches deployment profiles.
 Other roles can only manipulate the workload content that has been downloaded as per the project requirements.

 **Phase 4: Publish to Cloud**